learn-co-curriculum/phase-1-how-the-web-works/README.md

 ## Learning Goals

-1. Define a client and server
+- Define a client and server
-2. Explain what an HTTP request is
+- Explain what an HTTP request is
-3. Explain the nature of request and response
+- Explain the nature of request and response
-4. Define a static site vs. a dynamic site
+- Define a static site vs. dynamic site

 ## Introduction